The Illinois School of Architecture: A History of Firsts

 An early African-American graduate of the school, Beverly Greene, was the first African-American woman to receive a bachelor’s degree in architectural engineering from the University of Illinois in 1936.
 One year later, she earned a master’s degree in city planning and housing from the University of Illinois.
 Following graduation she broke through both gender and race barriers when she was hired by the Chicago Housing Authority.
 She went on to earn a master’s degree in architecture from Columbia University in 1945.
 During her career, she worked with noted architects Edward Durell Stone and Marcel Breuer, playing a major role in the design of buildings such as the UNESCO United Nations headquarters in Paris.
 Green received her architectural registration in the State of Illinois in 1942, and is credit as the first African-American woman to receive a license to practice architecture in the United States.

 The more than 10,000 alumni of the Illinois School of Architecture have shaped the built environment around the world over for more than 140 years.
-Significant alumni figures include Francis J. Plym, founder of the Kawneer Company; Walter Burley and Mary Mahoney Griffin, architects of the first plan for Canberra, Australia; Temple Hoyne Buell, the father of the modern shopping mall; Charles Luckman and William Perrera, who helped Walt Disney shape his vision for Disneyland; and Max Abramovitz designer of the United Nations Building, the Lincoln Center, the University of Illinois’ Krannert Center for Performing Arts and State Farm Center.
+Significant alumni figures include Francis J. Plym, founder of the Kawneer Company; Walter Burley and Mary Mahoney Griffin, architects of the first plan for Canberra, Australia; Temple Hoyne Buell, the father of the modern shopping mall; Charles Luckman and William Perrera, who helped Walt Disney shape his vision for Disneyland; and Max Abramovitz designer of the United Nations Building, the Lincoln Center, the University of Illinois’ Krannert Center for Performing Arts and State Farm Center, and Lebbeus Woods, architectural illustrator and theorist

 Notable contemporary alumni have continued the strong Illinois tradition of influential and holistic designers around the globe.
-Architects like Ralph Johnson, designer of the School’s Temple Hoyne Buell Hall as well as Universidade Agostinho Neto in Luanda, Angola, Carol Ross Barney, designer of the Oklahoma City Federal Building, John Zils, noted architectural structural engineer for Frank Gehry’s Guggenheim Museum in Bilbao, Spain, Dina Griffin, collaborator with Renzo Piano on the design of the new Modern Wing of the Chicago Art Institute, and Steven Weindel, Firm Design Leader for Genseler International designers for the Shanghai Tower, the second tallest building in the world, and Cesar Pelli designer of the Petronas Towers and the University of Illinois’ new College of Business Instructional Facility, continue the School’s award-winning design legacy.
+Architects like Ralph Johnson, designer of the School’s Temple Hoyne Buell Hall as well as Universidade Agostinho Neto in Luanda, Angola, Carol Ross Barney, designer of the Oklahoma City Federal Building, Cesar Pelli designer of the Petronas Towers and the University of Illinois’ College of Business Instructional Facility, John Zils, noted architectural structural engineer for Frank Gehry’s Guggenheim Museum in Bilbao, Spain, Dina Griffin, partnering with Tod Williams Billie Tsien Architects to design the Obama Presidential Center in Chicago, Jeanne Gang, recipient of the MacArthur Fellow “Genius” Grant, whose magnificent vision for the Vista Tower development is now being transformed into Chicago’s third-tallest building, and Steve Weindel, Firm Design Leader for Genseler International designers for the Shanghai Tower, the second tallest building in the world, continue the School’s award-winning design legacy

 At the Illinois School of Architecture we continue to build on our significant history; we believe that great architectural expressions grow from the marriage of technical knowledge and aesthetic considerations.
 In a time when a new formalism represents the avant garde, we, like Nathan Ricker look beyond current fashion, striving to leverage technical virtuosity in the service of performative design, aesthetic expression and service to society.